Lately, you can find articles about church liturgy and related topics. I am happy about that for sometimes truly scandalous things happen.

 Selah was in fine form.
 No wonder, with Psalm 68!

 I could see both of them from my vantage point on the pulpit.
 Mr. De Boer sat in the front elders’ bench right across from the organist.
 He had his eyes closed and gave, as he always did, the note for each line.
-However, he had not noticed that I had included the last stanza of Psalm 68, which is only half as long as all the other stanzas.
+However, he had not noticed that I had included the last stanza of Psalm 68, which [in the old Dutch version of the Psalm book] is only half as long as all the other stanzas.

 I saw the train wreck happening before my eyes.